← Blog

 The real advice

-Here’s better advice than “just finish the first draft”: write more than one first draft.
+Write more than one first draft.
 Explore the possibility space.
 Follow the thread that surprises you, not just the first one you found.

 And if your current tool makes that hard—if it forces you into a single linear sequence and punishes you for changing your mind—maybe the tool is the problem.